Get to know PeekMed

 PeekMed

-What is THA templating why you should use it?
+Total hip arthroplasty (THA) templating: What is it and why you should use it?

 THA templating has been pointed out as a quick win for total hip arthroplasty techniques and a fundamental for the THA implant.
 Why?
 As you know, bone and cartilage are essentially what is replaced in a total hip replacement.